JayUplink/Nonessentials/README.md

 # Nonessentials
-A Spigot plugin with various utilities
+A Minecraft Plugin for Spigot with various utilities